zhangwurongyan/p8105_hw1_wz2507/ds-hw-1.md

 ![](ds-hw-1_files/figure-gfm/unnamed-chunk-6-3.png)<!-- -->

+Comment: All plots’ colors were divided by the line x+y=1 with x+y\>1 are above the line in green/blue and x+y\<1 are below the line in red.
 The color scale of logical vector is just “True” and “False”.
 For the color scale after numeric the logical vector, it turned into a continuum of color scale with a range of number from 0 to 1.
 However, the color